 A big frustration for many introverts at work is not being heard in team meetings and discussions.
 Will this be worse now with extroverts being louder than before?
 Will they block out even more of the discussions for themselves?

 In normal times introverts are not fully productive in many firms (survey data), add concerns about return to work and this is likely to be worse.
 One of your roles as a manager or leader is to maxmise the productivity of your team.
-Awareness is a great starting point, you might find “How to understand an introverted employee” a useful read after this article.
+Awareness is a great starting point.

 Managing return to work for introverts